stefan-hoeck/idris2-tutorial/src/Tutorial/Functor.md

 toLengthList (x :: xs) = length x :: toLengthList xs
 ```

-I'd like you appreciate, just how boring these functions are.
+I'd like you to appreciate, just how boring these functions are.
 They
 are almost identical, with the only interesting part being
 the function we apply to each element.
 Surely, there must be
 pattern to abstract over: